-Students, faculty, and staff may leave any crime tip reporting information for questions about who, what, where, when, why, how much, or with what.
+Students, faculty, and staff may leave a message on our anonymous crime tip line to report information about a specific crime or suspicious activity.
 You do not need to leave your name or how you came across the information.
-The crime tip line is monitored by the Administrative Services Office, is completely anonymous, and helps you take an active role in keeping your campus crime-free.
+The crime tip line is monitored by the Administrative Services Office, and helps you take an active role in keeping your campus crime-free.